-- Submit Transcripts: Provide certified translations of foreign transcripts in U.S. equivalences provided by a National Association of Credential Evaluation Services (NACES) or Association of International Credit Evaluators (AICE) approved member at the time of admission.
+- Submit Transcripts: Provide certified translations of foreign transcripts in U.S. equivalences provided by Spantran (recommended) or a National Association of Credential Evaluation Services (NACES).
+We also accept evaluations from the Association of International Credit Evaluators (AICE) approved member at the time of admission.

 - Provide Health Insurance: Provide proof of health insurance and proper immunizations prior to registration.